 Don’t go crazy with shopping if you want to save in Madrid

-It’s very typical to go to a city on vacation and spend the last hours there shopping, whether typical products or clothing and accessories in outlets.
-Don’t go crazy because that’s where you can spend all your savings that you havent spent during the trip.
+It’s very typical to go to a city on vacation and spend the last hours there shopping, whether it be for typical products or clothing and accessories from outlets.
+Don’t go crazy because that’s where you can spend all your savings that you haven’t spent during the trip.

 But if you still want to go shopping in Madrid, I advise you to do it at Las Rozas Village, one of the most famous outlets in Spain.
 If you want to go from the center of Madrid, I recommend you take a look at this Las Rozas Village shopping trip where they will take you to the outlet for only 18 euros.
 The tour also includes a VIP card with special discounts.

-I hope this post has been useful for your next trip to Madrid and that you’ve solved your questions about how to save money in Madrid; but if you have further questions, leave a comment and I will help you as much as possible in your Madrid travels!
+I hope this post has been useful for your next trip to the city and that it’s answered your questions about how to save money in Madrid.
+But if you have further questions, leave a comment and I will help you as much as possible in your Madrid travels!

 * This post is written as part of a collaboration as Ambassadors of GoEuro, but always based on my experience, with original content and without any brand has influenced me.